 There are a lot of options for employers who can’t afford to bring outside help and they can produce adequate results in training your employees.
 These include:

-· Group training: earn volume discounts by training multiple employees at once.
+- Rolling out group training: Earn volume discounts by training multiple employees at once.

-· Find Trainers within your company: focus on training one employee with strong communication and interaction skills and have them train the rest.
+- Finding trainers within your company: Focus on training one employee with strong communication and interaction skills and have them train the rest.
 You can expand their job description to include training their colleagues.

 External training resources don’t have to break the bank and throw your training budget out of order.
 If you’re smart about how you distribute resources and take advantage of industry-specific offers, there are ways to optimize your training costs:

-· eLearning: electronic options are more affordable than traditional training. eLearning is usually associated with decreased material costs as all or most of the training information is available online.
+- eLearning: Online options are more affordable than traditional training. eLearning is usually associated with decreased material costs as all or most of the training information is available online.
 It allows for flexibility and reduces travel costs too, as employees can access courses remotely.